-- Social and emotional needs, including attachment difficulties, emotional regulation difficulties and conflict resolution difficulties - Poor oral language and/or communication skills - Complex family situations preventing children flourishing including limited life experiences
+- Social and emotional needs, including attachment difficulties, emotional regulation difficulties and conflict resolution difficulties - Poor oral language and/or communication skills - Limited or narrow life experiences - Complex family situations that prevent children from flourishing.

 The challenges are varied and there is no 'one size fits all' approach for support.